 Charger or Chargers may refer to:

-• Charger (table setting), decorative plates used to fancify a place setting
+- Charger (table setting), decorative plates used to fancify a place setting

-• Battery charger, a device used to put energy into a cell or battery
+- Battery charger, a device used to put energy into a cell or battery

-• Capacitor charger, typically a high voltage DC power supply designed to rapidly charge a bank of capacitors in pulsed power applications
+- Capacitor charger, typically a high voltage DC power supply designed to rapidly charge a bank of capacitors in pulsed power applications

-• Whipped-cream charger, a cartridge designed to deliver nitrous oxide in a whipped cream dispenser
+- Whipped-cream charger, a cartridge designed to deliver nitrous oxide in a whipped cream dispenser

-• Charger (firearm), a common and chiefly British term for a stripper clip, used in the reloading of firearms
+- Charger (firearm), a common and chiefly British term for a stripper clip, used in the reloading of firearms

-• A war horse
+- A war horse

-• A type of special infected in Left 4 Dead 2
+- A type of special infected in Left 4 Dead 2

-• The squadron name for US Navy Strike Fighter Squadron VFA-161
+- The squadron name for US Navy Strike Fighter Squadron VFA-161

-• USS Charger
+- USS Charger

-• HMS Charger
+- HMS Charger

 Charging may refer to:

-• Charging (ice hockey), when a player takes more than three steps before checking an opposing player
+- Charging (ice hockey), when a player takes more than three steps before checking an opposing player

-• Battery charger, a device used to put energy into a rechargeable battery
+- Battery charger, a device used to put energy into a rechargeable battery

-• Charging station, a device used for recharging the battery in an electric car
+- Charging station, a device used for recharging the battery in an electric car

-• On a timesheet, claiming time worked under a specific task or project code
+- On a timesheet, claiming time worked under a specific task or project code

-• Sending an invoice
+- Sending an invoice

-The iPhone is a line of smartphones produced by Apple that use Apple's own iOS mobile operating system.
-The first-generation iPhone was announced by then–Apple CEO Steve Jobs on January 9, 2007.
-Since then, Apple has annually released new iPhone models and iOS updates.
-As of November 1, 2018, more than 2.2 billion iPhones had been sold.
+The iPhone is a line of smartphones developed and marketed by Apple that run iOS, the company's own mobile operating system.
+The first-generation iPhone was announced by then–Apple CEO Steve Jobs on January 9, 2007, at Macworld 2007, and launched later that year.
+Since then, Apple has annually released new iPhone models and iOS versions; the most recent models being the iPhone 16 and 16 Plus, and the higher-end iPhone 16 Pro and 16 Pro Max.
+As of January 1, 2024, more than 2.3 billion iPhones have been sold, making Apple the largest vendor of mobile phones in 2023.

-The iPhone was the first mobile phone to use multi-touch technology.
-Since the iPhone's launch, it has gained larger screen sizes, video-recording, waterproofing, and many accessibility features.
+The original iPhone was the first mobile phone to use multi-touch technology.
+Throughout its history, the iPhone has gained larger, higher-resolution displays, video-recording functionality, waterproofing, and many accessibility features.
 Up to the iPhone 8 and 8 Plus, iPhones had a single button on the front panel, with the iPhone 5s and later integrating a Touch ID fingerprint sensor.
-Since the iPhone X, iPhone models have switched to a nearly bezel-less front screen design with Face ID facial recognition, and app switching activated by gestures.
-Touch ID is still used for the budget iPhone SE series.
+Since the iPhone X, iPhone models have switched to a nearly bezel-less front screen design with Face ID facial recognition in place of Touch ID for authentication, and increased use of gestures in place of the home button for navigation.

-A metal (from Ancient Greek μέταλλον (métallon) 'mine, quarry, metal') is a material that when polished, or fractured, shows a lustrous appearance, and conducts electricity and heat relatively well.
+A metal (from Ancient Greek μέταλλον (métallon) 'mine, quarry, metal') is a material that, when polished or fractured, shows a lustrous appearance, and conducts electricity and heat relatively well.
 These properties are all associated with having electrons available at the Fermi level, as against nonmetallic materials which do not.: Chpt 8 & 19 : Chpt 7 & 8 Metals are typically ductile (can be drawn into wires) and malleable (they can be hammered into thin sheets).

 A metal may be a chemical element such as iron; an alloy such as stainless steel; or a molecular compound such as polymeric sulfur nitride.
 The general science of metals is called metallurgy, a subtopic of materials science; aspects of the electronic and thermal properties are also within the scope of condensed matter physics and solid-state chemistry, it is a multidisciplinary topic.
+In colloquial use materials such as steel alloys are referred to as metals, while others such as polymers, wood or ceramics are nonmetallic materials.

-A metal conducts electricity at a temperature of absolute zero, which is a consequence of the states at the Fermi energy.
+A metal conducts electricity at a temperature of absolute zero, which is a consequence of delocalized states at the Fermi energy.
 Many elements and compounds become metallic under high pressures, for example, iodine gradually becomes a metal at a pressure of between 40 and 170 thousand times atmospheric pressure.
-Sodium becomes a nonmetal at pressure of just under two million times atmospheric pressure, and at even higher pressures it is expected to become a metal again
+Sodium becomes a nonmetal at pressure of just under two million times atmospheric pressure, and at even higher pressures it is expected to become a metal again.

 When discussing the periodic table and some chemical properties the term metal is often used to denote those elements which in pure form and at standard conditions are metals in the sense of electrical conduction mentioned above.
 The related term metallic may also be used for types of dopant atoms or alloying elements.